Pre-Health

 Special Admissions Programs

-• Preferred acceptance into the OT program for students who have completed OT program course prerequisites, after initial advisement and interview, and with completed application.
+• Preferred acceptance into the Russell Sage College School of Health Science for students who have completed occupational therapy program course prerequisites and with completed application;

 Admission Requirements

-University at Albany students will be given preferred admission to the Sage Colleges School of Health Sciences for the MS in OT degree, who demonstrate the following:
+University at Albany students will awarded preferred admission to the Russell Sage College School of Health Science for the MS in OT degree, or a Doctorate in OT (OTD), who demonstrate the following:

-To qualify for priority in placement in the OT program, students must submit the following application materials by June 1st of the year preceding graduation from the University at Albany:
+To be given priority in placement in the OT Program students agree to submit the following information by June 1 of the year preceding graduation from University at Albany:

-• Official transcripts from all college institutions attended
+• Submit official transcripts from all college institutions attended.

-• Official transcripts documenting completion of undergraduate degree and OT Program prerequisite courses.
+• Submit official transcripts documenting completion of undergraduate degree and OT Program prerequisite courses

 University at Albany Prerequisite Course Requirements

-• AANT 318 Anatomy & Physiology II Lab
+ANT 318 Anatomy & Physiology IIBIO 202 Anatomy & Physiology II w/ Lab

 Please contact a pre-health advisor or Sage Graduate Schools for program details.